gravitystorm/openstreetmap-carto/USECASES.md

 Some features that we currently render for which we do not (yet) have a use case:

 * Province/state names and borders (except USA) on z5
-* Roads on z5
-* National parks on z7
-* Railways on z7
 * Minor water areas on z5/6/7
+* Glaciers and icesheets on z6 and z7
+* Military areas on z7
+* Ferry routes on z7
+* Island names on z5/6/7